 Moisture and/or particulates generally can be removed from the sensor by opening the sensor housing and either blowing on the sensing surface or gently wiping or brushing the sensing surface with damp cloth.
-Caution: Minimize the exposure of PPM sensors to air during this cleaning process.
-Air calibration followed by purging with zero or a gas with a low PPM oxygen concentration is recommended after the cleaning process is completed.

 Mounting: The analyzer is approved for indoor as well as outdoor use.
 However, avoid mounting in an area where direct sun might heat up the analyzer beyond the recommended operating temperature range.
 If possible, install a small hood over the analyzer for rain water drain and to prevent over-heating of analyzer.